LylahL/startup/README.md

 ## Key features
 - Secure log in/ sign up to your personal account
 - Random color generator
-- Edit nail colors or patterns through Hex input
+- Edit nail colors or patterns through Hex code input
+- Post your own design
 - Explore other people's design
 - Save/ delete yours and other people's design to/ from your own collection
 - Amount of how many users have saved this design display in realtime
 ## Technologies
 - HTML
+- - Use HTML structure to construct four page.
+Log in page, Edit page, Explore page and Collection page.
 - CSS
+- - Beautify user interface design, makes the application looks apealing.
 - JavaScript
+- - Makes the website interactive.
 - Service
 - Login
 - WebSocket
+- - Provieds realtime data for the amount of users have saved the design
 - React